MarcelinaSS/Pictures-Lister/README.md

 ![sartt page](./screens/start.PNG)

-Next button - clicking on this button will display the next 3 fetched photos:
+Next button - clicking on this button will display the next 3 fetched photos.
+When the photo list is over, it goes back to the beginning:

 ![next button](./screens/next.png)